 Marta de Menezes (PT)

-Marta de Menezes is a Portuguese artist (b.,1975 in Lisbon) with a degree in Fine Arts from the University in Lisbon and a MSt in History of Art and Visual Culture from the University of Oxford.
-She is also a PhD candidate at the University of Leiden.
-Her main interest is the intersection between Art and Biology, and she has been working in research laboratories to demonstrate that new biological technologies can be used as a new art medium.
-In 1999, de Menezes produced her first biological artwork (Nature?) by modifying the wing patterns of live butterflies.
-Since then, she has used diverse biological techniques, including functional MRI of the brain, to create portraits where the mind can be visualised (Functional Portraits, 2002); fluorescent DNA samples to create micro-sculptures in human cell nuclei (nucleArt, 2002); sculptures made of proteins (Proteic Portrait, 2002-2007), DNA (Innercloud, 2003; The Family, 2004) or incorporating live neurons (Tree of Knowledge, 2005) or bacteria (Decon, 2007).
-Her work has been presented internationally in exhibitions, articles, and lectures.
-She is currently the artistic director of Ectopia, an experimental art laboratory in Lisbon, and the Head of Cultivamos Cultura in southern Portugal.
+Marta de Menezes is among the first artists to work with biotechnology, contributing to the creation of bioart.
+She has shown that biology research laboratories can be used as art studios.
+Her many artworks have incorporated materials and expertise from different disciplines (CRISPR/Cas9, MRI, structural biology, microbiology, among others).
+Her work has been presented throughout the globe in exhibitions, conferences, and publications.
+A Portuguese artist with a degree in Fine Arts by the University in Lisbon, a MSt in History of Art and Visual Culture by the University of Oxford, with a ABD from the University of Leiden.
+Marta has been exploring the intersection between Art and Biology, working in research laboratories demonstrating that new biological technologies can be used as a new art medium.
+In 1999 de Menezes created her first biological artwork (Nature?) by modifying the wing patterns of live butterflies.
+Since then, she has used diverse biological techniques including functional MRI of the brain to create portraits where the mind can be visualised (Functional Portraits, 2002); fluorescent DNA probes to create micro-sculptures in human cell nuclei (nucleArt, 2002); sculptures made of proteins (Proteic Portrait, 2002-2007), DNA (Innercloud, 2003; The Family, 2004) or incorporating live neurons (Tree of Knowledge, 2005) or bacteria (Decon, 2007).
+Her work has been presented internationally in exhibitions, articles and lectures.
+She is currently the Artistic Director of Ectopia, an experimental art laboratory in Lisbon, and Director of Cultivamos Cultura in the South of Portugal.